-Operators in both the US and the WCSB continue to direct capital to resource plays that are often drilled deeper and horizontally, and have longer life reserves and production.
+Despite the recent decline in world crude oil pricing, Operators in both the US and the WCSB will continue to direct their capital to resource plays that are often drilled deeper and horizontally, and have longer life reserves and production.
 Management believes the increased challenge to find new, substantial oil and natural gas liquids reserves in both the US and the WCSB has led some Operators to focus on more complex and deeper reservoir targets.
-In addition, based on the current price of oil versus natural gas, capital and resources have directed away from lean natural gas to either liquids rich natural gas or oil focused drilling activity.
-As the chart for the WCSB below illustrates, in 2013, 69% of the active drilling rigs in the WCSB were drilling for oil versus only 29% for 2009.
-Management believes US and Canadian Operators will continue emphasizing oil and natural gas liquid reserves until such time as natural gas prices strengthen due to improving supply and demand fundamentals.